strongbox/strongbox-docs/Getting-Started-With-Persistence.md

 This page contains explanations and code samples for developers who need to store their entities into the database.

-The Strongbox project uses [OrientDB](http://orientdb.com/orientdb/) as its internal persistent storage through the [Spring Data](http://projects.spring.io/spring-data/) interface which, in term, is implemented as the [spring-data-orientdb](https://github.com/orientechnologies/spring-data-orientdb) open source project.
+The Strongbox project uses [OrientDB](http://orientdb.com/orientdb/) as its internal persistent storage through the corresponding `JPA` implementation and `spring-orm` middle tier.
+Also we use `JTA` for transaction management, which is another Spring module called `spring-tx`.

 ## Adding Dependencies